Cleavr-Dev/cleavr-developer-guides/New Developer Orientation and Resources.md

 Here is a comprehensive **Developer Onboarding Wiki** to guide you through everything you need to know about our workflows, processes, tools, and culture.
 This will serve as your one-stop resource for all things related to development at **Cleavr**.

-## What You'll Find in This Wiki:
+## What You'll Find in This Wiki

 - [**Company Overview**](resources/1.%20Company%20Overview.md): Learn about our mission, vision, and the exciting projects we’re building.
-- **Team Structure & Communication**: Understand who you’ll be working with, the tools we use to communicate, and best practices for team collaboration.
+- [**Team Structure & Communication**](resources/2.%20Team%20Structure%20&%20Communication.md): Understand who you’ll be working with, the tools we use to communicate, and best practices for team collaboration.
 - **Development Environment Setup**: Step-by-step instructions for getting your local environment up and running, including how to configure your development tools.
 - **Version Control with Git**: Our Git branching strategy, pull request process, and guidelines for committing code.
 - **Code Style & Best Practices**: A guide to our coding standards and best practices to ensure consistency across our codebase.